-Pro-tip: If you have more than 12 hours in Philadelphia, definitely take the time to explore this area.
+Pro-tip: If you have more than a day in Philadelphia, definitely take the time to explore this area.
 There is a sculpture garden behind the museum and Boathouse Row is only a short walk away along the river!

 Philadelphia’s Magic Gardens